… by Salman Rafi Sheikh, … with New Eastern Outlook, Moscow

 The aim is to preserve the US global hegemony and not to allow any state or non-state actor whatsoever to challenge it.
 Its logic is to design a more capable defence apparatus to fight more lethal wars.
 It has less to do with economic austerities but certainly more with global power politics.

-Posted by Jim W. Dean, Managing Editor on May 14, 2014, With 2932 Reads Filed under Of Interest.
+Posted by Jim W. Dean, Managing Editor on May 14, 2014, With 2934 Reads Filed under Of Interest.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.